p1x3l101-10/dont-dye-together/README.md

 On first start, you will see a flavor selection screen.
-If you want to see this again, remove the `config` `mods` and `defaultconfig` folders, and delete `.unsup-state.json`.
+If you want to see this again, remove the `config` `mods` and `defaultconfigs` folders, and delete `.unsup-state.json`.
 Then on your next launch, you will be presented with the flavor selection screen as if it was a fresh install.

 # How to install